Hacked.com icon

 Safe best practices

-• Set a carrier account PIN or port-out lock and keep it private.
+• Set a carrier account PIN or passcode and enable a port-out lock or transfer freeze when your carrier offers one.

-• Prefer strong authentication methods that do not depend on a phone number for critical accounts.
+• Prefer stronger authentication methods that do not depend on a phone number for critical accounts, such as passkeys, security keys, or authenticator apps.

-• Treat unexpected loss of service as a security incident.
-Secure email and identity accounts quickly from a trusted device.
+• Treat unexpected loss of service as an active security incident.
+Secure email, banking, and identity accounts quickly from a trusted device.

-• Keep backup recovery methods that do not require SMS in case the number is unavailable.
+• Keep backup recovery methods that do not rely on the same phone number in case the number is unavailable.

 Related terms